 - Encephalitis (brain infection or inflammation) or a brain tumor

 - Lack of oxygen to your brain such as during cardiac arrest or carbon monoxide poisoning

 How is amnesia diagnosed?

 Your healthcare provider will ask you or someone close to you about any medical conditions you have or medicines you take.
-He will also ask questions about your memory loss, and if you have any other symptoms.
+The provider will also ask questions about your memory loss, and if you have any other symptoms.
 You may need any of the following:

 - A neurologic exam is also called neuro signs, neuro checks, or neuro status.
 A neurologic exam can show healthcare providers how well your brain works.
-Healthcare providers will check how your pupils (black dots in the center of each eye) react to light.
+Healthcare providers will check how your pupils react to light.
 They will also test your memory.
 Your strength, balance, vision, and other brain functions may also be tested.